HOUSEHOLD MEDIATION AND MIAMS– STATISTICS ANNOUNCED Crawley

 In a Mediation Information and Assessment Meeting (MIAM)meeting, a potential court applicant first meets with a mediator on their own in order to address different issues and discuss the benefits of mediation.
 After the procedure of MIAM is over, the mediator assesses the suitability of the case for the mediation process.
 If the case seems to be suitable for the same, the potential applicant has to make the decision to proceed with the mediation or not.

-The former protocol was changed for making a family application in 2014, where it was made compulsory for potential applicants to first attend an MIAM before proceeding to any court regarding any family matter.
+The former protocol was changed for making a family application in 2014, where it was made compulsory for potential applicants to first attend a MIAM before proceeding to any court regarding any family matter.
 Also, there are exceptions to this protocol, for example, in such cases where there has been evidence of domestic violence along with cases involving the social services for child welfare concerns.

-Generally, for such exceptional cases, the test is quite high and it is expected from the courts to ask for much formidable evidence before waiving the requirement for an MIAM.
-Therefore, it seems to be quite surprising that despite such a stringent protocol, there are numerous cases where parties have been able to pass through the court without undertaking the MIAM first.
+Usually, for such phenomenal cases, the test is quite high as well as it is expected from the courts to request much awesome evidence prior to forgoing the need for a MIAM.
+Therefore, it seems to be fairly shocking that regardless of such a stringent protocol, there are numerous instances where events have had the ability to go through the court without undertaking the MIAM first.

 There are a number of family cases that are suitable for the process of mediation.
 The numbers of cases where there are exceptional circumstances are quite rare Crawley.

-Now there are fewer applications that succeed without the evidence of an MIAM.
-As per the most recent figures quoted by NFM, 6% of applications had an MIAM Crawley in 2015 compared to 1% in 2014.
+Now there are fewer applications than succeed without the evidence of a MIAM.
+As per the most recent figures quoted by NFM, 6% of applications had a MIAM Crawley in 2015 compared to 1% in 2014.
 The number appears to be small, but an increment is an encouraging sign.

-For whatever reason the protocol is not being followed, the efforts of the Government to keep families out of court has been unsuccessful.
-The occurrence of new cases in sheer numbers along with unrepresented parties provides a strong evidence of this failure.
+For whatever reason the protocol is not being followed, the efforts of the Government to keep families out of court have been unsuccessful.
+The occurrence of new cases in sheer numbers along with unrepresented parties provides strong evidence of this failure.